jamesgallardyce-stack/jamesallardyce-site/src/pages/proposals/index.md

 - **Lake Shore Drive** — Reimagine the lakefront as a destination, not a highway.
   [Read the proposal](/proposals/lake-shore-drive/)

-- **Addison Street** — A safety-first redesign concept that reduces harm from normal human error.
+- **Mixed-Use Zoning Street Design** — A safety-first redesign concept that reduces harm from normal human error.
   [Read the proposal](/proposals/addison-street/)